maxmrzk/ds-bike-station/Readme.md

 destination, you can only use your foot and Metro bike from live feed.
 ## Getting Started

-Since the project needs to uses external API, it is necessary to be connected to the internet when using it.
+Since the project needs to use external API, it is necessary to be connected to the internet when using it.

 ## Prerequisites
 To successfully run this project, unzip pyqtapp.zip and open it in the terminal.
-To run the program smoothly it is advised to create an virtual environment and install the specified packages in the requirements.txt file:
+To run the program smoothly it is advised to create a virtual environment and install the specified packages in the requirements.txt file:
 windows:
 ```
 cd pyqtapp
 python -m venv venv
 venv/Scripts/activate
-python -r install requirements.txt
+python install -r requirements.txt
 python pyqtapp.py
 ```
 linux / macOS: